-Student Name: Date: Date:

-Primary Mentor: Additional Mentor: l)

-RQP QP Title:

-Pleas se rate the RQP on the following comp 1 = Strongly Disagree 2 = Disagree 3 = Agree 4 = Strongly Agree petencies using the following scal e:

-Research metho odology and analysis

-1. The study is empirical and uses measu rable evidence to test specific 1 2 3 4

-hypotheses or explore logical or adequ 1 2

-2. The study has clearly formulated the goals, aims, and/or hypotheses of the study 4

-3. The design of the study was appropriat e to test the hypotheses or answer 1 2 3 4

-the research questions 4.
-The analyses used to test the hypotheses or answer the research 3 4

-4. questions were appropriate to test the l 1 2 J 7

-5. .
-Interpretations of the results were correct and were appropriately used to answer hypotheses or research questions.
-3 4

-Comn nents:

-Oniontific Fo and detion of DOD

-1 undation of RQP 1 2 3

-1. 2 Literature review is broad and comprehating The RQP integrates the latest research 1 2 3 4

-human behavior (biological, social, affe Ū •

-research question and/or hypotheses. ours, and or orginary, and are

-3. 1 2 3 4

-Comn nents:

-E Ethics

-1. All of the relevant ethical, legal, and/or professional standards or 1 2 3 4

-guidelines were appropriately identified and addressed
+Stud ent Name: Date: Prima ary Mentor: A Additional Mentor: i) RQP Title: Pleas se rate the RQP on the following compe 1 = Strongly Disagree 2 = Disagree 3 = Agree 4 = Strongly Agree etencies using the following scal e: Research method ology and analysis 1.
+The study is empirical and uses measura hypotheses or explore logical or adequat 1 3 4 2.
+The study has clearly formulated the goathe study als, aims, and/or hypotheses of 1 2 3 4 3.
+The design of the study was appropriate the research questions to test the hypotheses or answer 1 2 3 4 4.
+The analyses used to test the hypothese questions were appropriate to test the hy questions 1 2 3 4 5.
+Interpretations of the results were correct answer hypotheses or research question 1 2 3 4 Comn nents: Scientific Fou ndation of RQP 1.
+Literature review is broad and comprehe nsive 1 2 3 4 2.
+The RQP integrates the latest research of human behavior (biological, social, affect research question and/or hypotheses.
+1 2 3 4 3.
+1 2 3 4 Comn nents: nics 1.
+All of the relevant ethical, legal, and/or proguidelines were appropriately identified a rofessional standards or 1 2 3 4

 2. Ethical implications in the design and implementation of the research study were identified, addressed, and discussed 1 2 3 4 The student sought consultation regarding complex ethical and legal dilemmas related to the RQP 1 2 3 4 4.
-All applicable ethical principles and standards were addressed in the RQP 1 2 3 4 Comments: Overall Comments: Has the student passed4 the RQP? ☐ Yes ☐ No If "No," describe the revisions necessary for the student to pass the RQP: Signature of Primary Mentor:Signature
+All applicable ethical principles and standards were addressed in the RQP 1 2 3 4 Comments: Overall Comments: Has the student passed 3 the RQP? $\ \square$ Yes $\ \square$ No If "No," describe the revisions necessary for the student to pass the RQP: Signature of Primary Mentor: Signature

-4 "Passed" is defined as 100% of competencies rated as 3 (agree) or 4 (strongly agree).
+3 "Passed" is defined as 100% of competencies rated as 3 (agree) or 4 (strongly agree).